Bylaws of the Public Key Infrastructure Consortium

 - Single donations can be made at any amount.

-- This list of sponsors will be updated as soon as feasible, but at least within three months.
+- The PKIC’s public list of sponsors will be updated as soon as feasible, but at least within three (3) months.

-- A 10% discount is given to when a sponsor committing a sponsorship for three or more years.
+- A 10% discount is given when a sponsor commits a sponsorship for three (3) or more years.

-PKIC shall maintain a Board of Directors of at least three Directors.
-Each Member of the PKI Consortium may (but is not required to) appoint one Director to the Board of Directors.
-The Board of Directors may approve amendments to the Articles of Incorporation and take such other actions as the Articles of Incorporation provide.
+PKIC shall maintain a Board of Directors with an odd number of at least three (3) Directors but not more than seven (7).
+Directors will be elected for a two (2) year term commencing on July 1 and may be reelected.
+The Board of Directors may elect its own officers and approve amendments to the Articles of Incorporation and take such other actions as the Articles of Incorporation provide.

 The officers of PKIC shall be a Chair and a Vice Chair (who will act as Chair when the Chair is absent).
-Each officer will be elected for a 12-month term, and may be elected to successive terms.
-Prior to election, the Member representatives will be asked who is interested in being elected to the positions.
+Each officer will be elected for a two (2) year term commencing on July 1 and may be elected to successive terms.
+Prior to election, the voting Member representatives will be asked who is interested in being elected to the positions.
 If there is only one candidate for an officer position, the election will occur by consensus.
-Otherwise, the election will be held by vote (one vote per member).
+Otherwise, the election will be held by vote (one vote per Member).
 If there are only two candidates, then the candidate with the most votes wins.
-If there are more than two candidates, then there will be successive votes (with the candidate with the fewest votes eliminated each time) until an officer is elected by a more than 50% of the votes.
+If there are more than two candidates, then there will be successive ballots (with the candidate with the fewest votes eliminated each time) until an officer is elected by at least 50% of the votes plus one vote.

-Except as otherwise required by these Bylaws, PKIC will attempt to reach all decisions by consensus (as determined by the Chair) of all members.
-In the event that consensus cannot be reached (or upon the request of any voting member), PKIC will submit the matter for a vote.
-Unless otherwise required by these Bylaws, the matter will be decided by majority vote of members who cast a vote.
+Except as otherwise required by these Bylaws, PKIC will attempt to reach all decisions by substantial consensus (as determined by the Chair) of all Members including interested parties.
+In the event that substantial consensus cannot be reached (or upon the request of any three Members), PKIC will submit the matter for a vote to the Executive Council (except as to approval of officers and members of the Executive Council, who must be approved by vote of the Members).
+Unless otherwise required by these Bylaws, the matter will be decided by majority vote of the members of the Executive Council who cast a vote.
 In the case of a tie vote, the matter will not be approved.

-From time to time at PKIC meetings, the following antitrust policy statement will be read allowed to Members.
+From time to time, members will be informed on the following antitrust policy.
 All Members agree to follow this policy at all times.

-“As you know, this meeting includes companies that compete against one another.
-This meeting is intended to discuss activities relating to the Purposes of the Public Key Infrastructure Consortium without restricting competition in developing and marketing such products and/or services.
-This meeting is not intended to share competitively-sensitive information among competitors, and therefore all participants agree not to discuss or exchange information related to:
+“As you know, this consortium includes companies that compete against one another.
+This consortium is intended to discuss activities relating to the Purposes of the Public Key Infrastructure Consortium without restricting competition in developing and marketing such products and/or services.
+This consortium is not intended to share competitively-sensitive information among competitors, and therefore all participants agree not to discuss or exchange information related to:

 - (a) Pricing policies, pricing formulas, prices or other terms of sale;